jdc-cunningham/time-till-freedom/DEVLOG.md

 Alright back from the gym, wrist kind of hurts from lifting but I want to bust this out

+4:17 PM

+Dang...
+I'm not feeling it, need to push through, I just think about how much work I have to do/feels daunting but I need to see it, my debt, I need drive to save/put towards debt

 ### 12/06/2025